 Sometimes blood and urine tests

 Doctors frequently examine hospitalized people for complications and assess burn wound depth and extent.
 In people with large burns, blood pressure, heart rate, and urine volume are measured often to help assess the extent of dehydration Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
 People feel thirsty, and as dehydration... read more or shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more and the need for intravenous fluids.
 Doctors do blood tests to monitor the body’s electrolytes and blood count.
 Electrocardiography (ECG) and chest x-ray are also sometimes required.
-Tests of blood and urine are done to detect proteins caused by the destruction of muscle tissue (rhabdomyolysis) that sometimes occurs with deep third-degree burns.
+Tests of blood and urine are done to detect proteins caused by the destruction of muscle tissue (rhabdomyolysis Rhabdomyolysis Rhabdomyolysis occurs when muscle fibers damaged by disease, injury, or toxic substances break down and release their contents into the bloodstream.
+Severe disease can cause acute kidney injury... read more ) that sometimes occurs with deep full-thickness burns.

 Treatment of Burns